 Marjan (pronounced MARyan) is an exquisite hill on the Split peninsula.
 It overlooks Split and the Adriatic sea and is covered in a Mediterranean pine forest.

 The area is a beloved park enjoyed by Split locals and tourists for picnics, weekend excursions, and recreation.
 Marjan has hiking trails, beaches, jogging paths, tennis courts, a zoo, and the Institute of Oceanography and Fisheries.

 Sweeping views from Marjan include the entire city of Split, surrounding islands, and the mountains of Mosor and Kozjak part of the Dinaric Alps.
 I’ve visited Marjan several times and plan to go back again.
-The entrance is about a 25 minute climb from the Split’s riva (boardwalk).
+The entrance is a short climb from the beautiful Split riva (boardwalk).

 On Friday evening I leave Split and head north to Zagreb via train.
-The glorious weather and time spent here in Split has been a highlight of this trip!
+The glorious weather and time spent in Split has been a highlight of this trip!

 Looks lovely, how does it compare with Greece and Turkey?